Parsl/parsl/.github/CONTRIBUTING.rst

 * PRs should be used for review and discussion (except hot fixes, which can be pushed to master)
 * PRs should be reviewed in a timely manner, to reduce effort keeping them synced with other changes happening on the master branch

 Git commit messages should include a single summary sentence followed by a more explanatory paragraph.
 Note: all commit messages should reference the GitHub issue to which they relate.
+A nice discussion on the topic can be found `here <https://chris.beams.io/posts/git-commit/>`_.
 ::
     Implemented Globus data staging support